inhibitor-detector/webapp/api/README.md

 # Java inhibitor-api ☕
-This is a template for a Java API, using Spring Boot, Spring Data JPA, Spring Security, and JWT.
+This is a Java API, using Spring Boot, Spring Data JPA, Spring Security, and JWT.

 The API is a CRUD for a User, Detectors and Signal entities.